eiffel-community/eiffel-intelligence/wiki/markdown/subscriptions.md

 We will go through how to write some example requirements in subscriptions based on the below aggregated object.
 Conditions in subscriptions are written with [JMESPath syntax](http://jmespath.org/specification.html).
-Below is a document from the database which contains a unique ID and an aggregated object.
+Below is a document containing an aggregated object.
+In addition to the extracted content from Eiffel events, Eiffel Intelligence has added an extra _id key with the value of the start event.
+This _id serves as an index in mongo DB and speeds up searches..

     {
             "_id" : "df4cdb42-1580-4cff-b97a-4d0faa9b2b22",